fontis/fontis_commweb/README.md

 Fontis Commonwealth Bank CommWeb
 ================================

+**Note:** This extension is **abandoned** and no longer maintained.
+It only supports Magento 1 and we have no plans to undertake development of a Magento 2 version.

 Extension which provides basic Magento integration with the Commonwealth Bank CommWeb gateway.

-Further documentation is available from the [Fontis CommWeb](http://www.fontis.com.au/magento/extension/commweb) page on our website.

 ### Community Contributions

 1. [@ben_corlett](https://twitter.com/ben_corlett)
-2. Add your name here